 Intel NIC vs Realtek: CPU utilization

 During transfers on my Apache server, I find my Intel NIC uses 10-20% less CPU power than my Realtek.
-I observed single requests with my Realtek card using 19 percent of one CPU, while my Intel card used 8 percent.
+I observed single requests with my Realtek card using 19 percent of one CPU core, while my Intel card used 8 percent.
 Heavy loads that would take my CPU above 80 percent top out at 55 percent now.
 I use an Intel J1900 CPU.
 On rare occasions, someone will hammer my machine and drive CPU usage north of 90 percent.
 I’ll appreciate the Intel NIC if that happens again.

 Both types of NIC have the ability to offload some TCP and UDP functions to the NIC, rather than using the CPU.
 These options work well on Intel cards, at least on desktop and laptop machines.
 They are buggy on Realtek.